jessica1338/LinTIMaT/README.md

 The source code for visualizing the json files for each tree is in docs folder of this repository.
 We also provide the code to reproduce the json files for these trees from LinTIMaT output.
 Please see the visualization folder.

-## Before you begin running LinTIMaT
+## Example of running LinTIMaT on zebrafish data
 Download this repository, and download the the processed input file from https://drive.google.com/file/d/1DI4N7eG7Rn4hopVYGV6iILHilvz8LbQA/view?usp=sharing, unzip the file data.zip and move the file "ZF1_F3_DrImpute.txt" and "ZF3_F6_DrImpute.txt" to the data/ folder of this repository.

+### TODO: Hamim write the part for reproducing similar tree here

 ## INPUT of LinTIMaT